 As the productions escalated I quickly found that their physical creation became my favourite part, the chance to step into the scenes for real was unlike any other experience in my life to date.
 It made my daily existence a better and richer place, and slowly helped me deal with my mother’s loss.
 At first people presumed everything was created in the computer, the scale of the props, the colours, even the entire landscapes the models were in!
 So I began to write thorough diary accounts about each picture, and shot behind the scenes footage so the viewer could understand the amount of work involved.
 There were no stylists, designers or professional support teams involved, and nothing was commissioned.
 It was simply a few passionate friends helping out for free, funded by what I could afford from of my wages every month, whilst I begged and borrowed the rest.

 As the months passed a story evolved, and I pushed the concepts further, with some of the new characters taking up to 5 months to create, and over a year to plan.
 Two years into the project I found myself in the midst of creating the equivalent of a feature film in a series of still photographs, and it became impossible to cope with its demands.
 Consequently in December 2011 I left my 11-year fashion career behind, to dedicate my future to finishing the series and producing the book and exhibition.
 It was the hardest decision of my adult life, but thankfully also one of the best.
 Ever since that day, life has been a roller coaster of emotion, and an enormous amount of hard work, but now (finally) at the point of writing this on November 9th 2014, (the 6 year anniversary of mum passing) ‘Wonderland’ is at long last complete.
-In recent years our little world has grown wings and broken through to the major international press, being recognised by Harper’s Bazaar, Vogue Italia, Stern Magazine, The Daily Mail, the BBC News, MSN, the Huffington Post and countless magazines and blogs around the world, with over 260,000 followers on social media.
+In recent years our little world has grown wings and broken through to the major international press, being recognised by Harper’s Bazaar, Vogue Italia, Stern Magazine, The BBC News, The Guardian, The Huffington Post and countless magazines and blogs around the world, with over 270,000 followers on social media.
 The response and support has been utterly overwhelming and humbling, and something that still amazes me everyday.
 I have met so many extraordinary people and been so moved by the reactions of others, that it feels like the project has become a real life fairytale all on it’s own.

 It has been a long road, and it is true to say that in losing my mother I have lost so much, but equally discovered a new unexpected direction in my life, for which I will always be deeply grateful.
-As I write these words I am awaiting the final contract to sign with a major publisher for the ‘Wonderland’ book, something that 5 years ago I could never have thought possible.
+As I write these words I am in the final contract stages to sign with a major publisher for the ‘Wonderland’ book, something that 5 years ago I could never have thought possible.